Egalitarias/react-native/README.md

 ## Components (26th March 2019) ##

+Ask for React Native presenters, all are welcome

 Checkout the [github repo](https://github.com/Egalitarias/react-native.git)

 Open a terminal, run yarn install to install the dependencies, run an emulator and start metro